kruser/pitchfx-site/README.md

 If you are seeing this message, the site is not yet complete.
 ============

-pitchfx-site
+PitchFX.org
 ============

 ### Overview
-A webapp for searching PitchFX data.
-This app is built with the following technologies.
+PitchFX.org is are webapp for searching PitchFX data.
+This app is built with a MEAN stack, meaning the following technologies.

+* MongoDB - all data is stored in a MongoDB database that has been created using the <a href="https://github.com/kruser/atbat-mongodb">atbat-mongodb project</a>
+* ExpressJS - a web application framework for node
+* AngularJS - client side UI framework
 * Node.js - serves the static web content and REST APIs
-* AngularJS - client side UI framework
-* MongoDB - all data is stored in a MongoDB database that has been created using the <a href="https://github.com/kruser/atbat-mongodb">atbat-mongodb project</a>

 ### Installation

 #### Prereqs

-You'll need to install MongoDB and Node.js.
+You'll need to install the following technologies first.
+* MongoDB
+* Node.js

 Installation of those two pieces of software is beyond the scope of this document.

 You'll also need to setup your atbat database using the ETL program <a href="https://github.com/kruser/atbat-mongodb">atbat-mongodb project</a>